 The user can then click on the menu links to automatically filter the records:

-Note: If you added rules to the table's Data Source (see above), those rules will be combined with any filters that are added.
+Knack Tip: If rules were added to the table's Data Source, those rules will be combined with any filters that are added.

-The Options section provides additional options for formatting your table:
+The Options section provides additional settings for your table.

 Pagination determines how many records will show at one time.
-If the total number of records exceeds the pagination number, then links will be added to the table to navigate all the pages.
+If the total number of records exceeds the number set here, then links will be added to the table to navigate to additional pages, displaying more records.

 Here's an example of a table displaying pagination links in the top right: